 The proportion of typical studies on the application of AM technology in the field of warheads is illustrated in Fig. 4.
 The total number of publications on the application of AM technology in the field of warheads is 48.
 We can find that AM technology has been studied more in fragmentation warheads and penetration warheads, accounting for 27.1% and 22.9% respectively.
 Among fragmentation warheads, the controlled fragment is the mainstay, accounting for 14.6%.
 These statistical results roughly provide a glimpse into the main warhead application types of AM technology.
 In addition, we also summarized the main AM materials used in warhead damage elements.
 The number of publications using steel materials (SS316L, 15-5 precipitation hardening (PH) SS, etc.) is 21, accounting for 70%.
 The tensile properties of AM SS316L and 15-5 PH are comparable with the traditional version [33-35], as illustrated in Table 2.
-Three publications of other AM materials are currently still scarce.
+Three publications on the application of copper alloys (CuSn10 alloy) mainly used in shaped charge warheads.
+Applications of other AM materials are currently still scarce.

 Fig. 4.
-Proportion of typical studies on the application of AM technology in the field of warheads.
+Proportion of typical studies on the application of AM technology in the field of warheads